 Not to mention that candles are a consumable product, so they naturally attract repeat customers, Morley said.

 Each candle is stamped with its creator’s name, she continued, and some customers have said they enjoy the “sense of connection” from using something that came from a female entrepreneur’s hands.

 - Series of reports: Haiti Two Years After the Earthquake

 - Profile: Rebecca van Bergen Gives Wings to Struggling Artisans

-Siiri Morley was nominated through Twitter to be part of our Agents for Change series, which highlights individuals helping communities solve problems, build businesses and create jobs.
-Follow the series on Twitter using the hashtag #AgentsforChange.
+Siiri Morley was nominated through Twitter to be profiled on our Social Entrepreneurship page, which highlights individuals helping communities solve problems, build businesses and create jobs.